 The City does not currently have design guidelines or objective design standards.
 The City's Municipal Code Chapter 17.46 - Site Plan and Architectural Review, describes the City's process for evaluating site plans and design to ensure compatibility, harmony in appearance in neighborhoods, reduce negative impacts on adjacent properties, reduce unnecessary destruction of the environment and ground cover to avoid the creation of hazardous conditions and drainage problems, to avoid monotonous and otherwise nonaesthetic development injurious to the overall community; to provide a vehicle to encourage full development of streets servicing the properties, and to assure full installation of all public utilities necessary to serve such properties.
-Program P-12 proposes to add a ministerial review process for multi-family units based on objective design standards that are to be developed by then end of 2023 or grant funding deadlines, whichever comes later.
+Program P-12 proposes to add a ministerial review process for multi-family units based on objective design standards that are to be developed within the timeframe indicated.